bradfordharrison2606/blog/_posts/2024-08-08-EmblemCelica.md

 Celica's final Engage Weapon is <b>Ragnarok</b>, the same weapon used for her Engage Attack, except now you can use it as a normal Tome that can follow up.
 This Engage Weapon is pretty alright by Bond 15 standards, though it is a bit heavy and Mage units don't usually have high enough Build stats to not be weighed down.
 Be wary of this as the speed penalty can get Celica's user doubled.
 Oddly enough, Ragnarok stands out among Bond 15 Weapons as it has no secondary effect. <br><br>

 I prefer sticking to Seraphim when using Celica's Engage.
 Remember that by the time you have access to Ragnarok, the Main Story Chapters are swimming in Corrupted Foes.
-This makes Seraphim objectively better with more Might (18 vs Ragnarok's 15) and is much lighter (4 vs Ragnarok's 12) for better chances of doubling.
+This makes Seraphim objectively better with more Might (Seraphim's 18 vs Ragnarok's 15) and is much lighter (Seraphim's 4 vs Ragnarok's 12) for better chances of doubling.

 </details>